ahmedelghazawy/musical-enthusiast-task/README.md

 1. A local database to include data from previous queries, hence reducing the number of requests over the API.
+2. Creating a django/flask server to communicate with the different APIs, and cross-check the missing data across more APIs to fill the gaps.
+This server would also utilise the aforementioned database, and would contain some caching features/algorithms.
-2. Linking artists' data with the ones falling under different artists' data (e.g: after group breaking up, different stage name, features, etc.).
+3. Linking artists' data with the ones falling under different artists' data (e.g: after group breaking up, different stage name, features, etc.).